CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 ### Clone the github repository

 Use you favorite method to clone this repository in a chosen folder.
-This will create a folder **"moFluMemB"** with all the source code.
+This will create a folder **moFluMemB** with all the source code.

 Then, you must set an environment variable called **WORKING_DIR** with a value set to the path to this folder.